 Have fun discovering these points in your favorite films!

-By the way: The image at the top of the page is me and my friend Alveraz.
-He’s schooling me on how to write a script.
-Alveraz had a lot of patience with me in that California Coffee Bean.
+Note: The image at the top is me and my friend Alveraz Ricardez.
+This photo was taken by my wife during one of many screenwriting lessons.
+Alveraz had a lot of patience with me in that California Coffee Bean as I grasped the beginnings of writing.
 I’ll always owe you man!
-Thank you.